grannycart/by-sound-alone_source/full-draft-manuscript/8_Chapter.md

 No fucking go Hemi."
 Shakes said with some kind of resolve reflecting in his voice.
 "We must have cracked the ballast tanks.
 The blow isn't fuckin' doin' anything."

 At that moment the mine detonated, far to close to the _Gnat_ for safety.
-The little boat shook to its timbers, and rolled over on its side as the shockwave grabbed the _Gnat's_ small sail.
+The little boat shook to its timbers, and rolled over on its side as the shock wave grabbed the _Gnat's_ small sail.
 The sound was so loud that it rang Shakes' and Hemi's ears.
 Whatever small cracks that had opened in the seams before now split wide and freezing black water poured in.

 The power blinked and then went out.
 Hemi felt his way forward in the blackness, climbing over the engine.
 He found Shakes by feel.
 Shakes was laying against the sonar equipment on the side wall that was now the floor, in half a meter of water that was rising quickly.